Sjors/nado-book/attacks/guix.md

 This solves two things.
 First, it has no untrusted dependencies, so it’s not using random libraries.
 And second, it’s always using the same versions of libraries, which means that everybody can produce the same result.

-However, when you look at the big picture, Guix doesn’t solve the problem of dependencies much better than Gitian.
-It’s still critical to keep the number of dependencies small.
-Rather, Guix mainly solves the problem of trusting the build system.
+Note that Guix doesn’t solve the problem of dependencies entirely.
+It’s a significant improvement over Gitian, but it’s still critical to keep the number of dependencies small.
+Where Guix really shines is in mitigating the problem of trusting the build system.